 These contracts should include:

 Your contract should include all of your agreement terms.
-You could start by looking at sample contracts online or working with a free online template.
+You could start by looking at sample contracts online or working with an online template.
 You should consider including the following terms in your daycare contract:

 Whether you choose to create your daycare contract from scratch or work from a template, it is a good idea to have legal counsel review your final contract to make sure that it is legally valid.